Winefield & Associates

 California Vapor Intrusion Blog

-This California Vapor Intrusion (VI) Blog provides updates on CalEPA’s rule development process associated with reducing attenuation factors (AFs) for volatile organic compounds.
+This California Vapor Intrusion (VI) Blog provides updates on CalEPA’s rule development process associated with increasing attenuation factors (AFs) for volatile organic compounds.
 Winefield & Associates contends that the proposed new AF standard of 0.03 is neither scientifically sound nor necessary.
 As such, the blog will provide scientific and regulatory data with the goal of developing sane VI criteria that remain protective of human health while not thwarting California development, especially as California experiences a severe housing shortage.

 CalEPA DTSC/SWRCB Draft Supplemental Vapor Intrusion Guidance Document Will Kill Thousands of Development and Construction Projects in California